 If you are thinking of a quick getaway within the city, Sentosa is always a good idea.
 Sofitel Singapore Sentosa Resort & Spa is one of three Sofitel properties in Singapore.
 The French luxury 5-star resort is a hidden gem atop a cliff of Sentosa Island that offers a haven of tranquillity and relaxation.
 With delicate French flair to the colonial heritage building, the property boasts 211 sizeable rooms and suites, 4 opulent villas and the Iconic So Spa.

 All guests are required to complete the pre-arrival form.
 Once you enter the open-air lobby, you will be greeted with Lasvit’s dazzling spiral lighting installation named Stellar.
 The pink ceiling design is inspired by the well-known song “La Vie en Rose”, which literally translates to “I see everything in (rosy) pink”.

 The reception area is small and as a preventive measure, only one representative is allowed during check-in to register all who will be staying in the resort.
 There were 3 check-in counters, although only 2 were manned when I arrived.

 The resort compound has a beautiful landscape with manicured gardens inspired by Paris’ Jardin du Luxembourg.
 There’s a complimentary fish spa that allows you to dip your feet into a pond of little fish cleaners.
 Unfortunately, this is not available due to the pandemic.

 Tranquility and Peace Wing

 The resort consist of 2 wings; Tranquility and Peace wing.
-It’s a vast compound with sheltered walkways surrounded with greenery.
+It’s a vast compound with sheltered walkways surrounded by greenery.

 Even though I checked in after 4pm, I waited for another 15 minutes for the room to be ready.
 My original booking was for Luxury Room, but I got upgraded to the Prestige Suite due to my ALL Platinum status.
 I was assigned a room at Peace Wing.
 Apparently, level 3 is the same as the lobby.
 The view from my assigned room wasn’t the best.
 It was directly in front of the new Raffles Sentosa Resort & Spa construction work, which is slated to open in 2022.